OpenLLM-France/RAGondin/README.md

 ```
 * This will launch the fastapi api (at http://your_route/docs).
 You can also open the chainlit app (at http://your_route/chainlit ), a chatbot style user interface for RAG.
 Before doing RAG make sure to put documents via the (http://your_route/docs) otherwise it won't work.

 > Be aware that it's a rag task.
-Ask questions related to the documents in the **`experiments/test_data`** as the llm grounds its answers on those pdf files.
+Ask questions related to the documents as the llm grounds its answers document in the VectorDB.

 4. Experiment with implementations and contribute back to the repository.